 The award may also provide suggestions for procedural options.
 The majority of arbitral awards contain a procedural history, giving insight into the procedural issues raised and the arbitrator's decision on these issues.
-Decisions on costs and interest are also published, which may give future tribunals guidance on contested questions such as the calculation of postaward interest.
+Questions of costs and interest are also decided in the award, which, if published, may give future tribunals guidance on contested questions such as the calculation of post-award interest.
 These procedural questions arise time and time again in arbitrations, and thus, it is in the interests of transparency and efficiency to have them aired in the public arena.
 Later on, these questions can be dealt with quickly, assisted by reference to earlier arbitral awards.

 The publication of awards is therefore an important step in increasing the legitimacy of international commercial arbitration.
-However, the question is whether the publication of awards effectively promotes greater transparency and efficiency in international commercial arbitration?
+However, the question that this paper seeks to answer is whether the publication of awards effectively promotes greater efficiency in international commercial arbitration?

 The information that can be gleaned from awards can also be used to address longstanding challenges including time, cost and efficiency.
 Sometimes the efficiency of an arbitration is hindered by diligent advocates who, in seeking to advance their client's case, persist with submissions that are marginally relevant or peripheral to the main issues in dispute.
 If awards are increasingly made available to the public, this may change.
-An informed party could rely on previous awards to ascertain which lines of argument have been most successful, and deploy those that are persuasive and relevantly address the issues genuinely in dispute.
-The analysis of previous decisions in awards will allow parties to see what arguments have succeeded and how issues have been dealt with.
-Not only will this make the party's case far more persuasive, but it will increase the efficiency of the arbitration, reducing cost and time.
-Further, access to previous awards will provide parties with insight into an arbitrator's case management skills (including their level of proactiveness) and an understanding of how he or she dealt with procedural and substantive issues.13) As I will later elaborate on, these insights will allow users to make an informed decision in selecting their arbitrator - a player who will ultimately prove critical in enabling efficiency.
+An informed party could rely on previous awards to ascertain which lines of argument have been most successful and deploy those that relevantly address the issues genuinely in dispute.
+The analysis of previous decisions in awards could allow parties to see what arguments have succeeded and how issues have been dealt with.
+Not only could this make the party's case more persuasive, but it could also increase the efficiency of the arbitration, reducing cost and time.

+Further, access to previous awards could provide parties with insight into an arbitrator's case management skills (including their level of proactiveness) and an understanding of how he or she dealt with procedural and substantive issues.26 These insights will allow users to make an informed decision in selecting their arbitrator - a participant in the process who could ultimately prove critical in enabling efficiency.